DomainKeys Identified Mail (DKIM) records allow a recipient to validate a sender as the owner of an email message.

 You will need to obtain your Public Key from your mail service provider.

-We do support all TXT records longer than 255 characters which includes long SPF records and 2048 DKIM records.
+We do support all TXT records longer than 255 characters which include long SPF records and 2048 DKIM records.

 Visit the Domain Key public website to learn more: DKIM.ORG